U.S. Issues Export Controls, Anthropic Disables Fable and Mythos

 What happened

 The U.S. government issued an export-control directive limiting access by any foreign national to Anthropic's most advanced models, Fable 5 and Mythos 5, Anthropic said in a June 12 statement (Anthropic).
 Anthropic said it received the directive at 5:21pm (ET) and that the order, which cited national-security authorities, required disabling both models for all customers to ensure compliance (Anthropic).
-Commerce Secretary Howard Lutnick sent the letter to Anthropic CEO Dario Amodei per reporting by the Wall Street Journal and NBC News (WSJ; NBC).
+Commerce Secretary Howard Lutnick sent the letter to Anthropic CEO Dario Amodei, per reporting by the Wall Street Journal and NBC News (WSJ; NBC).

 Technical details

 According to Axios and CNBC, the Commerce Department acted after a third-party company - not a government agency - claimed to have found a way to jailbreak Mythos 5.
 Anthropic's public statement describes the government's evidence as a "narrow, non-universal jailbreak" that essentially involves "asking the model to read a specific codebase and fix any software flaws" (Anthropic).
-Anthropic said it reviewed the report it believes underlies the directive and concluded the capability demonstrated is "widely available from other models," including OpenAI's GPT-5.5, and is used routinely by defenders (Anthropic).
+Anthropic said it reviewed the report it believes underlies the directive and concluded the demonstrated capability is "widely available from other models," including OpenAI's GPT-5.5, and is used routinely by defenders (Anthropic).
 The company noted extensive pre-launch red-teaming with the U.S. government, UK AISI, and multiple third parties, and requires 30-day data retention with Fable to support ongoing jailbreak monitoring (Anthropic).

 Reactions and precedent

 Public reaction ranged from confusion to sharp criticism.
 Dean W. Ball wrote that he could not tell whether the action was "lawfare against Anthropic in particular or extreme national-security hawkery" and called the sequence of events "simply cartoonish" (Business Insider).
 Cybersecurity researchers and policy observers drew parallels to 1990s-era attempts to classify encryption software as munitions - a period in which export-control regimes struggled to contain freely circulating code and techniques.
-Reuters and other outlets note the action follows earlier tensions between Anthropic and parts of the U.S. government, including reporting that the company was placed on a Pentagon contractor blacklist earlier this year (Reuters).
+Reuters and other outlets note the action follows earlier tension between Anthropic and parts of the U.S. government, including reporting that the company was placed on a Pentagon contractor blacklist earlier this year (Reuters).

 What to watch